 /home) have quotas.
 Two

-quotas are set per-filesystem: disk space and files number.
+quotas are set per-filesystem: disk space and file number.

 Disk quota and current usage are printed with the command

-‘space’ is for the disk space and ‘files’ for the total files number
+‘space’ is for the disk space and ‘files’ for the total number of files

 limit.
 There is a separate quota for groups on which the user is a